Parables Home

 Mt 18:5-6; Mk 9:35-37; Luke 17:1-4

 This parable breaks down into seven sections that will take us down the road of salvation and on into the normal Christian life.
 We'll deal with the Christian's position, humility, reception, being a cause of stumbling, completion, correction, and forgiveness--all in this one little parable as told in these three gospels.
-Each of the seven lessons are all about "Not Stumbling" over the rocks of life.
+Each of the seven lessons are all about "Not Stumbling" over the rocks of life and not being a “Stone of Stumbling” to others.

 SECTION 1, POSITION